-If you are a record holder of GE common stock as of the close of business on , 2022, which is the record date for the Spin-Off, you will be entitled to receive shares of our common stock for every shares of GE common stock that you hold on that date.
+If you are a record holder of GE common stock as of the close of business on a common stock, as of the record date for the Spin-Off, you will be entitled to receive a shares of our common stock for every shares of GE common stock that you hold on that date.
 GE will distribute its shares of our common stock in book-entry form, which means that we will not issue physical stock certificates.
 The distribution agent will not distribute any fractional shares of our common stock.